10 Most Spoken Languages in Africa

 Among a large number of languages spoken in the country, some languages have few speakers.
 On the other hand, there are some languages that are common to every city in this vast land.
 Let’s take a look at the 10 most spoken languages in Africa.

 Swahili, known as Kiswahili in the native tongue, is a Bantu language spoken by some 150 million Africans in the African Great Lakes region in Central and Southern Africa.
-It is the official language in Uganda, Rwanda, Mozambique, Burundi, and Democratic Republic of Congo.
+It is the official language in Uganda, Rwanda, Mozambique, Burundi, and the Democratic Republic of Congo.

 Swahili holds quite an appeal for many language learners owing to the wide number of people speaking this language and its rich history.

 As it was historically a trade language created to facilitate communications between a number of Southern and Eastern Africa’s population, Swahili has retained its essence from the times of the early trade till the 21st Century—a feat not possible by other languages.

 The presence of Arabic in the languages spoken in Africa may come as a surprise to many.
-Yet Arabic is spoken by more than 100 million Africans, making it one of the biggest language in the continent.
-Furthermore, Arabic is an official language in Egypt, Comoros, Djibouti, Chad, Algeria, Mauritania, Morocco, and Libya and is mostly concentrated in North African region.
+Yet Arabic is spoken by more than 100 million Africans, making it one of the biggest languages in the continent.
+Furthermore, Arabic is an official language in Egypt, Comoros, Djibouti, Chad, Algeria, Mauritania, Morocco, and Libya and is mostly concentrated in the North African region.

-Arabic is one of the world’s most widely spoken language in the world—and also in Africa, where it houses about 62% of the total speakers of Arabic in the whole world!
+Arabic is one of the world’s most widely spoken languages in the world—and also in Africa, where it houses about 62% of the total speakers of Arabic in the whole world!